Akhlitdin/Entropy-project/README.md

 # Entropy-project
-This repository will be used for development Entropy R package
+This repository will be used for development Entropy R package.
+This project will be based on the articles of Shamilov Aladdin which explains the MinMaxEnt and MaxMaxEnt methods.